purrnama/bfdi-brawl/README.md

 # Welcome to Battle for BFDI Battle!
 This place is the heart of the BFBB development.
+Note that the current version is still unstable and virtually unplayable.

 ## Playing the game?
 For your convenience, BFBB will be available as a WebGL version in its own website.
 It will be ready in a couple of months, and soon you'll be able to play it right on your web browser!